Stan-Feng/WebPerformance-Notes/README.md

-## Web Performance Notes
-This is all about web performance.
-Notes taken from [FrontEnd Master](https://frontendmasters.com) The course demonstrated by [Kyle Simpson](https://github.com/getify).

 ## Make Performance a Priority
   - #### Performance Golden Rule
     - "80%-90% of the end-user response time is spent on the front-end.
 Start there." -- Steve Souders